WATCH | Business Day Dialogue: What's needed to transform SA’s economy?

 The programme was launched in partnership with the UN University World Institute for Development Economics Research (UNU-WIDER), the National Treasury and the International Food Policy Research Institute with an ambitious target to produce at least 150 individual research studies during the three-year project.

 Under the programme, a team of local and international researchers collaborated with key departments within the economic cluster of the SA government to address the region’s major development challenges.
 Upon completion of the project, more than 175 studies had been published.

-This event will also mark the launch of an SA-TIED report, A Platform for Evidence-Based Policy Formulation: Lessons from SA-TIED.
-It showcases the entirety of research produced under the SA-TIED programme during phase one and will be available to audience members after the event.
+The Business Day Dialogue also marked the launch of an SA-TIED report, A Platform for Evidence-Based Policy Formulation: Lessons from SA-TIED.
+It showcases the entirety of research produced under the SA-TIED programme during phase one.

 Would you like to comment on this article or view other readers' comments?